stevenzp/stevenzp/README.md

   🧬 Engineered a bioinformatics pipeline and a motif-finding algorithm that processed 45 million lines of DNA sequence alignment reads to discover 201 proteins correlated with cancer development

 ⚡ Fun facts: I love playing tennis 🎾 and building aquariums 🐠!

+* He was not fast.
+Speed means nothing.
+Math doesn’t depend on speed.
+It is about deep *

 [Resume](https://drive.google.com/file/d/1MSZ4lnnoo0axsTZl-oN3dPVsHBkA_Qqt/view?usp=sharing)